Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 Tip #26: Make Reservations

-If you’re planning a weekend visit to the Hudson Valley, Reservations are always recommended.
+If you’re planning a visit to the Hudson Valley, Reservations are always recommended.

 During the Warmer months, I suggest making reservations several weeks before your planned visit.
 Many local favorites, especially near the Hudson River, will book up rather quickly during the warmer months.